Developkings/Project_OUVER/README.md

 OUVER comes from the portuguese "ouvir" (to listen) plus "ver" (to see).
 It aims to create a affordable AR Monocle that together with a APP, will show in real time subtitles of the world.
-At the moment we are able to convert speech and we are working now to be able to show first importances sound like car hornings, falling objects, between others.
+At the moment we are able to convert speech and we are working now to be able to show emergency and hazardous sounds like car hornings, falling objects, between others.

 We want to make this project as a DIY solution so it can be made easily by who needs and at the same time set the bar for the prices of sets that will appear made industrially.